You got an interview!

 Visit UA Campus Closet!

-Visit Campus Closet, an ASUA service organization that collects and then distributes gently used or new business, professional, and casual clothing to UA students, faculty, and staff!
+Visit Campus Closet, an ASUA service organization that collects and distributes gently used or new business, professional, and casual clothing to UA students, faculty, and staff!
 For information on distribution and dates, visit HERE.

 - Why did you decide to become a veterinarian?